 About three weeks into treatment, I brought out the Friendship Pyramid, a framework we talk about in our book Socially Curious and Curiously Social.
 I showed him the Friendship Pyramid, which starts with greetings and then acquaintance, followed by how do you meet up with somebody at school to have lunch?
 The next level is how do you meet up with somebody that you're becoming friends with away from the environment in which you met him or her?
 And then, what is a bonded friend?
 Is it someone you rely on to hang out with, versus a close friend who is someone with whom you share your fears and desires?

 We made this in the shape of a pyramid because you should greet more people than you have close friends.
 In fact, the research shows we only have one to three truly close friends at any time in our life.
-I work with my students on the Friendship Pyramid, and in some of our eLearning modules, I talk about how you actually teach moving from greetings into friendship.
+I work with my students on the Friendship Pyramid, and in some of our On Demand modules, I talk about how you actually teach moving from greetings into friendship.
 But here was the first Aha!
 He said, “You know, you're missing the whole bottom half of this.
 You need to have a Pyramid of Dislike.”

 But here was the first Aha!
 He said, “You know, you're missing the whole bottom half of this.
 You need to have a Pyramid of Dislike.”

 So this past week we developed the Pyramid of Dislike.
 Download the blank Pyramid of Dislike handout—but don’t teach it until you’ve taught the Friendship Pyramid.
-Learn about the Friendship Pyramid in the eLearning module Strategies for Teens: Friendship Pyramid, Finding Motivation & Add-a-Thought or in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.
+Learn about the Friendship Pyramid in the On Demand module Strategies for Teens: Friendship Pyramid, Finding Motivation & Add-a-Thought or in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.

 In the journey, I asked him about working in a group.
 He said, “I don't like working in groups because I like to stay in control.
 When I'm in a group, I can't be in control, I don't like that.
 Then I asked about friendship, and he said, “Well, it's kind of the same thing with friendship, I like to be in control.”
 This is where it got tricky.
 His parents shared with me that when he did develop friends, he often developed a friendship with a very meek person that he could try and control.